HeeyeonKim18/data-structure/Algorithm/Recursion.md

 ### Recursion

-Not an algorithm is a concept.
+- Not an algorithm, it is a concept.
+- “Anything you do with a recursion can be done iteratively(loop)”

 If I want to find a specific file, I can’t do it by just looking at one folder.
 I want to look at folders recursively to find the file.